Accountants in large firms generally fall into three categories.

 - "Government auditors" are public sector employees who review and monitor agencies and other government organizations.
 Government auditors also monitor private businesses that are subject to government regulation.

 Explaining Accountant and Accounting in Context

-Sections below further define and explain accounting and the role of accountant, in context with related terms from the fields of accounting, finance, and government regulation.
-The final section presents an overview of the requirements for accountant education, licensure, and certification.
+Sections below further define and explain accounting and the role of accountant, in context with related terms, emphasizing three themes:

 - The accountant's roles.